na-na-hi/renget/archive/chrprompt2.md

-#**Second Clover Guild Character Q&A** (Uh, actually, this is technically the 3rd one, and the Aggie editions don't count, but whatever!!)
+#**Second (Official) Clover Guild Character Q&A**

 !!!Warning: Please write all entries into a text editor, refresh the page, then COPY and PASTE into this rentry page to avoid overwriting others' entries.

-The rules are the same as in the previous Q&A: ask a question to a character in the Clover Guild (or any of the NPCs, outsiders, etc. in that world), and then the question might be answered in character... or not, it depends.
+The rules are the same as in the previous Q&A: ask a question to a character in the Clover Guild universe (guildmember, NPC, etc.), and then the anons may answer it in character... or not, it depends.
 Keep that in mind if they skipped over it; please show common courtesy.

+**Asking**
+When asking a question to a new character, write three pound signs followed by the character name.
+That way, they'll appear in the table of contents.
+Add new questions to the end of the list.
+Questions should have a Q1, Q2, Q3, etc. in front, based on which number the question is.

+**Answering**
 Answers should be provided in green text (>) below the question.
-Please preappend your character's name if answering a non-individual question.
+Please put your character's name in front if answering a non-individual question.
 You can even have discussions on the answered questions.
-Below are examples:
+For example:

 Outlaw?
 >Character 1: We should punish them according to the law.